 Fax: 819 289-2029

 Grand-Saint-Esprit is a rural municipality shaped like a quadrangle with long parallel lines on two sides.
-A double row bordered by mostly single-family properties, farms and a few businesses, the area is located in the upper South Shore of the St. Lawrence River and is bounded by five parishes.
+A double row bordered by mostly single-family properties, farms and a few businesses, the area is located in the upper South Shore of the St. Laurent River and is bounded by five parishes.
 The village is ideal for enjoying leisure activities, with playgrounds, a recreation and craft centre, cross-country skiing and snowshoeing trails, and hiking paths, which make it a welcoming, relaxing place to visit.

 21 rue Principale, La Visitation-de-Yamaska, J0G 1C0, Quebec